marttech26/Real-Estate-Analysis/README.md

 King County plays a significant role in the economic and cultural life of the Pacific Northwest.
 It's known for housing global tech companies like Amazon, Microsoft, and Starbucks, making it a technological hub in the region.

+## Problem Statement
+The most common reasons for selling houses in KC are recouping investments and job relocation.For people relocating to other states one needs to dispose the houses quickly but still getting to know what factors affect pricing within KC.
+Some even have a problem where they are not aware when are the best periods to sell the houses and some dont understand the budget their potential buyers might have.
+Some end up taking a long time to sell their houses due to the fact of not getting the price and timing right.

 ## Business Understanding

 The most populated area in Washington state, King County, offers a lucrative real estate investment hub due to its scenic views and the demand for housing in the city of Seattle.
 The dynamic real estate market mirrors the county's rapid growth driven by tech giants, resulting in significant attention and demand for housing.